-- Poor Diet: A dog that doesn’t get enough of or the right nutrients may lose hair and experience other symptoms of a nutritional deficiency.6 If diet is at the heart of the hair loss, you can work closely with a veterinarian to come up with a solution.
+- Poor Diet: A dog that doesn’t get enough of or the right nutrients may lose hair and experience other symptoms of a nutritional deficiency.6 If the diet is at the heart of hair loss, you can work closely with a veterinarian to come up with a solution.
 It could be dog food with the right nutrition for your dog’s breed, size, and age or a nutritional supplement.
 The problem could also be a medical condition that interferes with the ability to absorb certain nutrients.

 - Adrenal Disease: The most common adrenal disease in dogs is Cushing’s disease, which is associated with excess cortisol production usually because of a non-cancerous tumor on the pituitary gland.7 Other noticeable symptoms may include increased appetite, pot-bellied appearance, and increased drinking and urination.

 - Parasites and Infections: Pay attention to whether the hair is falling out on its own or being scratched out by the dog.
 If bald patches unrelated to scratching and licking show up, a nutritional or another internal issue could be at work.
 However, if your dog can’t stop scratching and itching, the excess shedding or irritated bald spots may be due to a skin infection, allergy, or parasite.8 Once appropriate treatment takes effect, the hair should grow back.